phetsims/geometric-optics/doc/implementation-notes.md

 To write well-behaved programs, it's not always possible to be physically accurate.
 This section enumerates the places where we have "Hollywooded" things to provide close approximations and convincing behavior.

 * Physical mirrors do not have an index of refraction.
 Our mirror is modeled as a lens with index of refraction = 2.
-See `INDEX_OF_REFRACTION_RANGE` in [Mirror.ts](https://github.com/phetsims/geometric-optics/blob/master/js/mirror/model/Mirror.ts).
+See `INDEX_OF_REFRACTION_RANGE` in `Mirror.ts`.

 * A flat mirror is modeled as a convex mirror with very large focal length.
-See `FLAT_MIRROR_FINITE_FOCAL_LENGTH` in [Optic.ts](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/Optic.ts).
+See `FLAT_MIRROR_FINITE_FOCAL_LENGTH` in `Optic.ts`.
 PhET-iO clients should therefore be warned that model Properties are not accurate for the flat mirror.
 For example, focal length will be a very large number, not infinity.

 * The shape of the lens, as well as the refraction of the rays within the lens, is "Hollywooded".
 This leads to a few artifacts that we have attempted to minimize.
-See the `isHollywooded` option to [LensShapes.ts](https://github.com/phetsims/geometric-optics/blob/master/js/lens/model/LensShapes.ts).
+See the `isHollywooded` option to `LensShapes.ts`.

 * To ensure that rays pass through the optic, the optical object is always at least 40 cm from the optic, and never more than 100 cm from the optical axis.
-See `MIN_DISTANCE_FROM_OBJECT_TO_OPTIC` and `MAX_DISTANCE_FROM_OBJECT_TO_OPTICAL_AXIS` in [GOConstants.ts](https://github.com/phetsims/geometric-optics/blob/master/js/common/GOConstants.ts).
+See `MIN_DISTANCE_FROM_OBJECT_TO_OPTIC` and `MAX_DISTANCE_FROM_OBJECT_TO_OPTICAL_AXIS` in `GOConstants.ts`.

 * To ensure that at least 2 rays pass through the optic, the "Many" mode for Rays dynamically varies the number of rays based on the object's distance from the object.
-See `'many'` in [LightRays.ts](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/LightRays.ts).
+See `'many'` in `LightRays.ts`.

 * The opacity of framed images is derived from several quantities and magic numbers.
 See `opactityProperty` in `FramedImage`.